 There are other aspects of homebirth that contribute to excellent medium- and long-term outcomes for mothers and their homeborn children.

 The lack of disturbance associated with giving birth at home allows the full expression of the labouring woman’s “ecstatic hormones”.
 These four critical hormones — oxytocin, beta-endorphin, epinephrine/norepinephrine and prolactin — act to enhance ease, pleasure and safety for mother and baby in labour and birth, and also give mothers and newborn an optimal start to breastfeeding and bonding.
 Successful breastfeeding (which is more likely after homebirth) and mother-infant attachment give irreplaceable and life-long health advantages to both mother and baby.

 Homebirths are usually attended by a midwife who has training and experience in caring for mothers and babies at home.
 Homebirth midwives are generally highly skilled and competent, and bring all the necessary medical equipment, including equipment to deal with emergencies for mother and baby.
 Midwives will often work in pairs for support and safety.

 Homebirth midwifery is supported by the government, and free to families, in some countries including New Zealand, the Netherlands, and England.
 In other places, including some US states, homebirth and midwifery practice is illegal.
-However, you may find midwives prepared to care for you in neighbouring states or countries, or there may even be lay or unregistered midwives available if you ask around.
+However, you may find midwives prepared to care for you in neighbouring states or countries, or other skilled and experienced birth attendants may be available.

 In some places guidelines and/or local laws will also regulate local midwifery and homebirth practice.
 These may prohibit midwives from caring for, for example, women planning a VBAC, or who go more than 7 to 14 days overdue.